-The European Insurance and Occupational Pensions Authority (EIOPA) published today a report on developments in cross-border arrangements of Institutions for Occupational Retirement Provision (IORPs).
+The European Insurance and Occupational Pensions Authority (EIOPA) published today a report on recent developments in the cross-border arrangements of Institutions for Occupational Retirement Provision (IORPs).

 The analysis shows that: